North Carolina Mortgage Loan Originator Licensing

 to submit a filing.

-The initial license fee for an MLO is Two Hundred and Two Dollars (including a $30 NMLS fee) for any portion of a License year ending
+The initial license fee for an MLO is Two Hundred and Six Dollars and 25 Cents (including a $30 NMLS fee) for any portion of a License year ending

 history check.
 These fees must be paid through the